Pennyw0rth/NetExec-Lab/LeHack-2025/README.md

 - [https://blog.anh4ckin.ch/posts/netexec-workshop2k25/] by [Anh4ckin3]

-There is 13 flags to find in this lab !

 ## Install dependencies

 > No automatic install is provided as it depend of your package manager and distribution.
 Here are some install command lines are given for ubuntu.